openethereum/openethereum.github.io/Parity-github-hint.md

 1. Enter the Github Hint dapp
 2. Ensure you are on the second tab, i.e. "Content Bundle"
 3. Enter the unique owner/repo (example `gavofyork/gavcoin`) as well as the specific commit (example `e960db6bada2aafca9d07a0da952d2e66f902dff`)
-4. Take note of the hash once the lookup is done (this provided hash is required as metadata in contracts that allow for content storage)
+4. Take note of the hash once the lookup is done (this provided hash is required as metadata in contracts that allow for content storage, e.g. DappReg)
 5. Select the account to use as owner (owners can update the URL for a specific hash)
 6. Register